-This option affects the treatment of dynamic libraries referred to by DT_NEEDED tags inside ELF dynamic libraries mentioned on the command line.
-Normally the linker won't add a DT_NEEDED tag to the output binary for each library mentioned in a DT_NEEDED tag in an input dynamic library.
-With '--copy-dt-needed-entries' specified on the command line however any dynamic libraries that follow it will have their DT_NEEDED entries added.
+This option affects the treatment of dynamic libraries referred to by DT\NEEDED tags inside ELF dynamic libraries mentioned on the command line.
+Normally the linker won't add a DT\NEEDED tag to the output binary for each library mentioned in a DT\NEEDED tag in an input dynamic library.
+With '--copy-dt-needed-entries' specified on the command line however any dynamic libraries that follow it will have their DT\NEEDED entries added.
 The default behaviour can be restored with '--no-copy-dt-needed-entries'.
 This option also has an effect on the resolution of symbols in dynamic libraries.
+With '--copy-dt-needed-entries' dynamic libraries mentioned on the com-

-With '--copy-dt-needed-entries' dynamic libraries mentioned on the command line will be recursively searched, following their DT_NEEDED tags to other libraries, in order to resolve symbols required by the output binary.
+With '--copy-dt-needed-entries' dynamic libraries mentioned on the command line will be recursively searched, following their DT\NEEDED tags to other libraries, in order to resolve symbols required by the output binary.
 With the default setting however the searching of dynamic libraries that follow it will stop with the dynamic library itself.
-No DT_NEEDED links will be traversed to resolve symbols.
+No DT\NEEDED links will be traversed to resolve symbols.

+--cref

---cref Output a cross reference table.
+Output a cross reference table.
 If a linker map file is being generated, the cross reference table is printed to the map file.
 Otherwise, it is printed on the standard output.